Radical Middle Newsletter

 The New World Alliance was born from a conviction that our nation is at a crossroads where our ideas and institutions must advance to meet the problems and opportunities before us.

-The Alliance originated from a process of cross-country networking by Mark Satin, author of New Age Politics[,] and a 21-page questionnaire answered by over 350 people [from across the U.S. who were leaders] in a variety of personal growth [or] social change activities.
+The Alliance originated from a process of cross-country networking by Mark Satin, and a 21-page questionnaire answered by over 350 people [from across the U.S. who were involved] in a variety of personal growth and social change activities.
 The questionnaire asked what specific policies, programs, and processes could be fostered by a new transformation-oriented political organization.

-The first Governing Council, selected by questionnaire respondents, met in December of 1979 to found the New World Alliance.
+The first Governing Council, selected by questionnaire respondents, met in 1979 to found the New World Alliance.

 Governing Council of the Alliance